WitheredWinter/MyGithubJourneyStartsHere/README.md

 # Sample Project
-This is a README file for your sample project.
+This is a README file for your example project.
+I am the new thing!
+Hurray!